Apartment Renovation Cost Lake Garda 2026: €/m² Prices

 How to Save Without Losing Quality

-Eight strategies, all tested on our own sites.
+Eight established site-planning strategies.
 All legal, all reasonable.

 1. Schedule construction off-season.
 September through February on Lake Garda means quotes averaging 8-12% below the spring average.
 Contractors have slack capacity, want to keep their crews busy, and are willing to negotiate.